Skip to main content

 Common mistakes

-• Submitting police certificates that are older than 6 months.
+• Submitting police certificates that are more than 6 months old.

-• Not meeting the wage threshold for skilled work experience.
+• Failure to meet the wage threshold for skilled work experience claims.

 Used in routes